 Just think about it.
 When it comes to driving up your listener count, whether it’s through reaching out to your lapsed users or engaging with a new potential audience, Instagram has the tools and the market.

-All you have to do is learn how to maximize the social media platform and promote your podcast correctly.
+All you have to do is learn how to maximize the social media platform and promote your podcast on Instagram correctly.

 Add Your Podcast Link To Your Bio

-The first tip is the easiest: always add a link to your podcast on your profile.
+The first tip to promote a podcast on Instagram is the easiest: always add a link to your podcast website in your profile.